 Derogatory or offensive language is not acceptable and will not be tolerated.
 This type of language can take any of the forms of bullying listed in our definition of bullying.
-It will be challenged by staff and recorded and monitored in the class behaviour logs and on SIMS, and follow up actions and sanctions, if applicable, will be taken for pupils and staff found using such language.
-Staff are also encouraged to record the casual use of derogatory language in the class behaviour logs.
+It will be challenged by staff and recorded and monitored on MyConcern, and follow up actions and consequences, if applicable, will be taken for pupils and staff found using such language.
+Staff are also encouraged to record the casual use of derogatory language on MyConcern.

-6.Prejudice-based incidents
+6. Prejudice-based incidents